kmkurn/id-nlp-resource/README.md

    A small corpus of 50 utterances by a single male speaker.

 1. [CMU Wilderness Multilingual Speech Dataset](https://github.com/festvox/datasets-CMU_Wilderness).
-   A dataset of over 700 different languages providing audio, aligned text and word pronunciations.
-One of the language is Indonesian.
-The utterance is read from bible, which is recorded by [bible.is](bible.is)
+   A dataset of over 700 different languages providing audio, aligned texts, and word pronunciations.
+   One of the languages is Indonesian.
+The utterances are read from the bible, which is recorded by [bible.is](bible.is).